Antony J. Lucas

-Antony John Jereos Lekatsas (1862–1946), best remembered as Anthony J. J. Lucas, was an influential Greek Australian businessman noted for his philanthropic activities and as proprietor and developer of a number of noted entertainment and restaurant ventures in Melbourne, Australia in the early 20th century.
+Antony John Jereos Lekatsas (1862–1946), best remembered as Anthony J. J. Lucas, was an influential Australian businessman noted for his philanthropic activities and as proprietor and developer of a number of noted entertainment and restaurant ventures in Melbourne, Australia in the early 20th century.
 Lucas became the Greek Consul General to Australia in 1921, then Consul in Melbourne in 1931–46.

 Early years

 Born Antonios Ioannis Gerasimos Lekatsas on 18 October 1862, he was the second child of Ioannis Lekatsas (a priest) and his wife Magdalene Palmos.
 Migrating just before his younger brother Marino Lucas (Marinos Lekatsas) from their hometown of Exoghi (Exogi) on the Greek island of Ithaca in 1886, the young man quickly began to build his fortune.

 In 1894 Lucas opened the Town Hall Café in Swanston Street, the main thoroughfare of Melbourne, opposite the Town Hall.
 Often employing Greek staff and spanning two floors, the café serviced over five hundred diners at any one time.